AmadeusITGroup/python-ptypes/doc/gettingStarted.rst

       >>> p = MyStorage(mmapFileName, fileSize=1, stringRegistrySize=32)
       Creating an improved schema...

-Now we have our imporved storage, with an instance of ``Root`` created but still un-initialized:
+Now we have our improved storage, with an instance of ``Root`` created but still un-initialized:

       >>> p.root.name is None
       True